-The Doctor of Business Administration (DBA) is a doctoral level degree designed for business professionals who are looking for a challenge.
+The Doctor of Business Administration (DBA) is designed for business professionals who are looking for a challenge

 Choosing the right university is a very important decision.
 Your choice of university may have a significant impact in your life.
 The University of Otago is New Zealand’s first university, and prides itself on its long tradition of excellence.
 The University of Otago graduates are highly regarded by employers.